 - sweet marjoram

 There are many ways to dry herbs.
 Three popular ways are drying outside, hanging bunches, and in an oven or a dehydrator.
-Each option is fairly simple, therefore, you need to decide what option is best for you.
+Each option is fairly simple.
+Therefore, you need to decide which option is best for you.

 Herbs that hang well: